mmoran0032/WienFilter/README.md

 Debugging
 ---------

+Parts of the program can be tested using the scripts contained within `tests`, which act to compartmentalize different portions of the program.
+In particular, `testDisplay.py` is particularly useful when messing with the look of the monitor.

+To run these test, execute `python3 -m tests.testX` from the project's root directory (`/some/path/WienFilter`).
+The output from the tests should be self-explanatory.

 If need be, raw commands can be sent to either HV power supply.
 Since these are just the actual commands that interface with the supplies, any command available in the FuG Elektronik technical manual can be sent.
 Some helpful commands are